-- ► Could walk up the tree to find LCA \rightsquigarrow $\Theta(n)$ worst case - ► Could store all LCAs in big table \rightsquigarrow $\Theta(n^2)$ space and preprocessing and suffix tree construction inside . . .
+- ► Could walk up the tree to find LCA \rightsquigarrow $\Theta(n)$ worst case - ► Could store all LCAs in big table \rightsquigarrow $\Theta(n^2)$ space and preprocessing

-Amazing result: Can compute data structure in $\Theta(n)$ time and space that finds any LCA is constant(!) time.
+Amazing result: Can compute data structure in $\Theta(n)$ time and space that finds any LCA in constant(!) time.

-- a bit tricky to understand
+- ▶ a bit tricky to understand

 - but a theoretical breakthrough

-- and useful in practice
+- ▶ and useful in practice

-- \rightsquigarrow for now, use O(1) LCA as black box. - \rightarrow After linear preprocessing (time & space), we can find LCEs in O(1) time.
+- \rightarrow for now, use O(1) LCA as black box. - \rightarrow After linear preprocessing (time & space), we can find LCEs in O(1) time.